A mother who hid a debt from her husband was detained indefinitely after gassing their baby daughter to death.

 In 1932 Elizabeth Hughes, a 31 year old housewife, lived in Barlow

-Lane in Kirkdale with her husband and two children, aged eighteen and eight months.
+Lane in Kirkdale with her husband and two young children, aged eighteen and eight months.
 Her husband was a ship's steward but was out of work, leading to Elizabeth accruing debt without telling him.

 On 25th November that year Elizabeth bought a gas hose and on returning home sent her husband out on an errand.
 She then fed the hose into the bedroom and turned it on, in an attempt to kill both her and the two children.
 When Mr Hughes arrived home he went upstairs to find eight month old Irene dead on the bed.
 He then took hold of eighteen month Arthur and took him the window and opened it.
 The little boy vomited, which probably saved his life.
 Elizabeth was unconscious on a sofa and taken to hospital where she made a full recovery.